The Adult Basic Skills (ABS) Program provides FREE academic instruction for adults, ages 18 and older, to be able to:

 - For information about ACE classes, contact Debra Harlow at (336) 322-2157 or email at Debra.Harlow@piedmontcc.edu.

 Basic Skills Plus (BS+) (Click here for Class Schedule)

 - Basic Skills Plus (BS+) allows students enrolled in high school equivalency instruction to also enroll into college courses, employability skills training and job specific occupational training at the same time.

 - Students who meet reading and math level requirements are eligible.

 - Graduate with high school equivalency, college credit, and occupational certification!

 Pre-College Courses of Study (Click here for Class Schedule)

 - If you have completed high school or earned a high school equivalency diploma and need a review of basic skills to qualify for college entrance, Pre-college instruction is for you.

 - FREE Service!

-- GED® testing.
-The GED® test is a high school equivalency test for adults who did not complete high school.
-Piedmont Community College's campuses are official GED® test centers.
+- GED® testing and HiSET® testing: Both of these tests are a high school equivalency test for adults who did not complete high school.
+Piedmont Community College’s campuses are official GED® and HiSET® test centers.